robnewman/quilt-pagila-data/README.md

 ### 6.3.
 Use the data package directly from a notebook (create "cold client, cold server" conditions)

-Now we're ready to use the data package in our Jupyter notebook.
+Now we're ready to use the data package in our Jupyter notebook (`0.2-robnewman-pagila-quilt.ipynb` in the repository).
 We `import` it just like any other standard Python library and load the data into a Pandas data frame:

 ![Select all payments using Quilt data package][quilt-select-all-payments]